Matthew Sheridan

 Matthew Benjamin Sheridan (born 9 May 2004) is a New Zealand footballer who plays as a midfielder for Wellington Phoenix.

 Club career

 Youth career

 Sheridan played for both Halswell United and Selwyn United at youth level, before joining the Phoenix academy in 2019.

 Wellington Phoenix

+Sheridan playing for the in 2026.

 On 19 December 2023, Sheridan signed a scholarship contract with the Wellington Phoenix.
 Sheridan made his debut for Wellington on 25 November 2023 in a 1–0 win over Melbourne City.

 International career

 Sheridan was called up for the New Zealand U23 for the 2023 OFC Men's Olympic Qualifying Tournament.
 He made his debut on 6 September 2023, in the semi-final as a half-time substitute against Vanuatu.